sarkonovich/Hue-Switch/README.md

     $ gem install hue_switch

 #####Note: There are significant changes between .9 versions and 1.0.0.
 Some basic commands work slightly differently.
 Random Colors have been removed.
-Verion 1.0.0 includes a new method -- #voice -- that allows most Switch methods to be passed as a string.
+Version 1.0.0 includes a new method -- #voice -- that allows most Switch methods to be passed as a string.
 Please see end of README for details.

 ## Usage
 A Hue Switch is designed control Hue lights, groups, and scenes.
 You can schedule a Switch.
 You can save a Switch as a Hue Scene on the bridge.